 San Antonio Village Revitalization

 The San Antonio Village area has been identified as a local target area under the City's Consolidated Plan.
-The City will be offering home owners and businesses opportunities to make improvements to their properties.
+The City is offering businesses opportunities to make improvements to their properties.

 Water Efficient Landscape Designs

 Want to save water?
 The City has developed six unique drought tolerant landscape designs.
 The designs will need to be adapted to fit your property's size and unique characteristics.